CodeAndCandlesticks/py-schwab-wrapper/README.md

 ## Acknowledgements

 This project was developed with assistance from ChatGPT by OpenAI.
-Special thanks to the tool and the team behind it for providing valuable guidance and helping to refine the architecture and implementation of the package.
+Also special thanks to [rderik]() for the motivation and inspriation to pursue this project.